Reconnaissance Energy Africa (CVE:RECO) Trading 11.7% Higher

-Reconnaissance Energy Africa Ltd. (CVE:RECO – Get Rating) shares traded up 11.7% on Wednesday .
-The company traded as high as 5.94 and last traded at 5.92.
-291,259 shares were traded during trading, an increase of 25% from the average session volume of 233,548 shares.
+Reconnaissance Energy Africa Ltd. (CVE:RECO – Get Rating)’s share price traded up 11.7% during mid-day trading on Wednesday .
+The stock traded as high as 5.94 and last traded at 5.92.
+291,259 shares changed hands during trading, an increase of 25% from the average session volume of 233,548 shares.
 The stock had previously closed at 5.30.

 Reconnaissance Energy Africa Stock Down 6.9 %